csl-iisc/nuKSM-pact21-artifact/README.md

 1) **Launching Fairness experiments:**
 Boot the Linux kernel v5.4.0, and run the following scripts.
 ```
-# bash complete_evaluation_fairness.sh KSM_OFF
+# bash run_evaluation_fairness.sh KSM_OFF
-# bash complete_evaluation_fairness_perf.sh KSM_OFF
+# bash run_evaluation_fairness_perf.sh KSM_OFF
-# bash complete_evaluation_fairness.sh KSM_ON
+# bash run_evaluation_fairness.sh KSM_ON
-# bash complete_evaluation_fairness_perf.sh KSM_ON
+# bash run_evaluation_fairness_perf.sh KSM_ON
 ```
 Now boot with the Linux Kernel 5.4.0nuKSMSingleTree+ kernel, and run the following scripts.
 ```
 # cd evaluation_scripts/
-# bash complete_evaluation_fairness.sh nuKSM
+# bash run_evaluation_fairness.sh nuKSM
-# bash complete_evaluation_fairness_perf.sh nuKSM
+# bash run_evaluation_fairness_perf.sh nuKSM
 ```

 2) **Launching priority inversion experiments:**
 Boot from Linux kernel v5.4.0, and run the following scripts.
 ```
-# bash complete_throughput_inversion.sh KSM_ON
+# bash run_priority_inversion.sh KSM_ON
 ```
 Now boot from Linux kernel 5.4.0nuKSMSingleTree++, and run the following scripts.
 ```
-# bash complete_priority.sh
+# bash run_priority_nuksm.sh
 ```

 3) **Launching scalability experiments:**
-We have to launch some experiment automatically on machine startup.
-This is required because for this experiment, we capture CPU% as a metric.
-We use ps. to capture CPU%, which provides an average CPU utilization percentage.

-In order to edit the crontab script, run
+We need to launch these experiments automatically on machine startup to accurately capture CPU utilization of KSM and nuKSM (we use `ps` to record the average CPU utilization).
+First we re-configure to bind both VMs to node-0 and edit the crontab script:
 ```
+# cd scripts/
+# python3 ./gen_vmconfigs.py 0 0
+# ./load_vmconfigs.sh
 # crontab -e
 ```
-Now, add the below line to crontab so that the scripts starts on reboot.
+Add the following line to crontab:
 ```
 @reboot /path/to/nuKSM-pact21-artifact/evaluation_script/crontab_script.sh
 ```

+We need to limit the memory on the machine to 175 GiB in order to run this experiment.
+To do that, we have to change the `/etc/default/grub` file and set `GRUB_CMDLINE_LINUX` to `"mem=175G"`.

-Now reboot the machine so that the scripts stars and wait for it to get completed.
+Reboot the machine and wait for the experiment to finish.
 It takes around 1600 seconds to get completed.
-Once it is completed, reboot with Linux Kernel 5.4.0nuKSMMultiTree+.
-Again wait for the script to get completed.
-Now remove the added line from crontab, so that the next reboot would not launch the experiment.
+Next, reboot with Linux Kernel 5.4.0nuKSMMultiTree+ and wait for experiments to finish.
+Now remove the added line from crontab, so that the next reboot will not launch the experiment.

 Gathering the results
 ---------------------